andrew-warrington/Compact-APS/README.md

 - An Adafruit OLED display will be added in its place
 - Momentarily switches (spring-loaded slider to prevent accidental activation) may be added for "yes/no" user responses to prompts on the OLED display - if needed
 - Wireless charging (if it works)
+- A switch for "exercise mode" - a mode I intend to add which warns the APS I am exercising and reduces the aggressivity of the correction algorithm

 A description of the build will be developed over time and posted to this repo.
 As a start, step 1 in the process was to strip down the RPi - desolder the GPIO pins and remove the outermost dual-USB port.
 This was not straightforward and I destroyed the first Pi I tried it on.
 Then I came across this tutorial and it became easy: